GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering

 \subsection{Ablation Studies}

-\paragraph{\textbf{Sparse Views for Training.}} In the section, we first list more settings for sparse view rendering in Table~\ref{tab:sparse_view_new}.
+\textbf{Sparse Views for Training.} In this section, we present additional settings for sparse view rendering evaluation as listed in Table~\ref{tab:sparse_view_new}.
 As the number of training images decreases from 50\% to 10\%, the performance of 3DGS deteriorates significantly.
 In contrast, the GeoGaussian approach, leveraging the proposed geometry-aware densification operations and constraints, demonstrates more robust rendering performance.

-\paragraph{\textbf{Training and Evaluation}} Figure~\ref{fig:training} illustrates the PSNR results collected during training and evaluation iterations.
-In Figure \ref{fig:training}(a), our method achieves significantly better results in the first 15K iterations than 3DGS.
-This improvement can be attributed to the accuracy provided by our proposed initialization and densification modules, which assist in better convergence.
-The similar phenomenon can be seen in Figure~\ref{subfig:short-10-d}, the performance of GeoGaussian is more robust in both sparse (10\%) and full (100\%) training data scenarios.
+\textbf{Training and Evaluation.} Figure~\ref{fig:training} illustrates the PSNR results collected during training and evaluation iterations.
+In Figure \ref{subfig:short-10-c}, our GeoGaussian achieves significantly better results in the first 15K iterations than 3DGS.
+This improvement can be attributed to the accuracy provided by our proposed initialization and densification modules, which help to achieve better convergence.
+Similar phenomena can be seen in Figure~\ref{subfig:short-10-d}, the performance of GeoGaussian is more robust in both sparse (10\%) and full (100\%) training data scenarios.
 In Figure~\ref{subfig:short-10}, 3DGS tends to overfit the training views, while our approach limits the extent of overfitting and prevents test results from degrading rapidly.